ericleimar/vidhancemobile.com/content/index/3rdGeneration.md

 image = "3rdGeneration.svg"
 +++
 #### The Next Battlefield for Satisfying Users
-Vidhance uses a optical flow based video stabilization that stabilizes video.
+Vidhance uses an optical flow based video stabilization technique that builds on, and take advantage of, existing stabilization technologies.
-It builds on, and take advantage off, existing stabilization technologies - and push the limit of user satisfaction further.
+Vidhance pushes the limit of user satisfaction with their own recordings.
-A 3rd generation solution is needed to propel widespread video clip sharing to the levels of still photos.
+Our 3rd generation solution is needed to propel widespread video clip sharing to the levels where still photo sharing is today.